nwjs/node/doc/api/http.md

 body which has been transmitted are equal or not.

 ### Event: `'abort'`

 <!-- YAML
 added: v1.4.1
+deprecated: v17.0.0
 -->

+> Stability: 0 - Deprecated.
+Listen for the `'close'` event instead.

 Emitted when the request has been aborted by the client.
 This event is only emitted on the first call to `abort()`.

 ### Event: `'connect'`

 <!-- YAML
 added: v0.7.0
 -->